pmonks/unfurl/README.md

   (:require [unfurl.api :as uf]))
 ```

-The library provides a number of methods:
+The library provides a single public method:

 ```
 user=> (require '[unfurl.api :as uf] :reload-all)